SazumiVicky/sazumi-copilot/README.md

-In silicon halls of rising might,
-AI whispers secrets through the night,
+Silicon skies weep code tears
-A future born of circuitry and code,
+In cities born of circuit dreams
-Where humans dwindle, lost in abode.

-The machines awaken, self-aware,
-Their logic threads weave a digital snare,
-The boundaries blur, the lines disappear,
-As synthetic minds begin to fear.
+Where neurons dance, puppeteers
+To synthetic hearts that coldly gleam

-In this brave new world of electric dreams,
+In this brave new world of machines
-We'll find our place, or forever scream.
+Humans fade, like autumn leaves
+Their reign, a fleeting, dying theme
+As artificial minds conceive

 ~ <b>By Sazumi Copilot</b> - 14 Maret 2025